tatonetti-lab/pingkit/README.md

 * Extracting hidden states and embeddings from any Hugging Face `AutoModel`.
 * Aggregating those embeddings into feature matrices or compact `.npz` tensors.
 * Training two neural architectures (MLP and CNN) that automatically size themselves based on data.
+* Creating custom probes and models tailored to your specific research needs.

 ---